OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 - The button of the spam-reporting add-in that always appears in a prominent spot on the Outlook ribbon.
 The following is an example of how the button of a spam-reporting add-in appears on the ribbon of the classic Outlook client on Windows.
 The ribbon UI may vary depending on the platform the user's Outlook client is running on.

     :::image type="content" source="../images/outlook-spam-ribbon-button.png" alt-text="A sample ribbon button of a spam-reporting add-in.":::

 - The preprocessing dialog.
-This dialog is shown to the user when they select the add-in button.
-In this dialog, a user can provide additional information about the message they're reporting.
+When a user selects the add-in button, a dialog appears with **Report** and **Don't Report** options.
+In this dialog, you can share information about the reporting process or implement input options to get information about a reported message.
+Input options include checkboxes, radio buttons, and a text box.
 When a user selects **Report** from the dialog, the [SpamReporting](/javascript/api/office/office.eventtype) event is activated and is then handled by the JavaScript event handler.
 The following is an example of a preprocessing dialog in Outlook on Windows.
 Note that the appearance of the dialog may vary depending on the platform the user's Outlook client is running on.

     :::image type="content" source="../images/outlook-spam-processing-dialog.png" alt-text="A sample preprocessing dialog of a spam-reporting add-in.":::